 There are a lot of misconceptions about online reputation management.
-Some people think it’s just social media monitoring, while others believe it has something to do with public relations, and still others literally have no idea how it can impact business and sales.
+Some people think it’s just social media monitoring, while others believe it has something to do with public relations, and still others have no idea the impact it can have on sales.

 Just a few years ago, the internet was very different.
-Companies were not engaging customers but just selling to a passive audience; people could not express their voice in a powerful way, and the overall communication landscape was very “top down.”
+Companies didn’t engage customers, they just sold (or tried to sell) to a passive audience People could not express their voice in a powerful way, and the overall communication landscape was very “top down.”

 The situation has radically changed.
 Today, websites are no longer static brochures.
 User-generated content is a must.
 And regular interactions on social networks are vital to any business success.

-No matter the size of your business, they (prospects, customers, clients…anyone and, potentially, everyone) are talking about you.
+No matter the size of your business, people are talking about you, including prospects, customers, clients, and their friends.
 They are tweeting about your latest product, leaving a comment on your blog, posting a Facebook update about their customer experience, and much more.

-If you think you can skip this, or if you think you can make it without taking into account people’s voices, opinions, and reviews, think again.
+If you think you can skimp on reputation management, or if you think you can make it without taking into account people’s voices, opinions, and reviews, think again.

-One of the most recent business commandments is “Be transparent.”
-Opening up to criticism and feedback seems to be beneficial for companies that embrace this new communication mode with their audience.
+One of the most important business commandments is “Be transparent.”
+Opening up to criticism and feedback seems beneficial for companies that embrace this new communication mode with their audience.